openearth/aeolis-python/docs/domain_decomposition.rst

 - Issue tracker: `Issue #115 <https://github.com/openearth/aeolis-python/issues/115>`_

 - Simulation in parallel mode is enabled via a keyword `parallel` in the configuration file (aeolis.txt).
-The default value of this keyword is `F` (False).
 When the keyword is set to `T` (True), the parallel implementation is enabled.

 Experiments and Results
 ^^^^^^^^^^^^^^^^^^^^^^^

 The parallel verison of AeoLiS is benchmarked on the sandengine example with 2 different grid sizes.
-The example is run on a laptop computer with 4 cores and 8GB RAM.
+The simulation is run on a laptop computer with 4 cores and 8GB RAM.

 The results are shown in the table below.